 All living things depend on the ocean—for oxygen, food, a stable climate, and more.
 But warming temperatures, overfishing, and pollution are negatively affecting ocean waters and marine life, and those effects will touch all of us worldwide—unless we act quickly.

-3. Help heal the ocean—and support the communities that depend on it most.
+3. Student-generated support helped our ocean and supported communities that depend on it most.

 Why the Ocean?